 - If this injury is suspected, seek medical attention as soon as possible.

 - Rest the area as much as possible.

 - Apply ice regularly for the first 2-3 days to ease pain and inflammation.

 - An X-ray will help confirm the diagnosis.

-- In some cases surgery may be performed to re-attach the bone and tendon to the pelvis.
-This is mainly reserved for large fractures of where the fracture is displaced considerably.
+- In some cases, surgery may be performed to re-attach the bone and tendon to the pelvis.
+This is mainly reserved for large fractures where the fracture is displaced considerably.

 - Following the rest period, a gradual rehabilitation programme can be commenced which aims to regain full strength and movement at the hip.